Connor-Crees/pokemon-browser/README.md

 bun dev
 ```

-The, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Then, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Differences/limitations of the application